treeverse/lakeFS/docs/use_cases/etl_testing.md

 ## Case Study: Enigma
 Learn how Enigma increased Data Engineers efficiency using lakeFS’ branching to [achieve islated development and staging environments](https://enigma.com/blog/post/improving-our-research-velocity-with-lakefs).

+## Further Reading
+For further details on the best practices of ETL testing on data lakes with lakeFS go to the [lakeFS Blog](https://lakefs.io/blog/etl-testing/)